cardano-scaling/website/monthly/2024-11-monthly.md

 ### Client NPM package compatible with NodeJS

 We have created a new version of the **npm package for the Mithril client WASM**, which is now compatible with NodeJS and bundler targets.
-This is feature that was requested by the community and which will be released in the next distribution `2550`.
+This feature was requested by the community and will be released in the next `2550` distribution.

 ### New Explorer Status